 At the right time, a transparent and inclusive volunteer recruiting process will be conducted, supported by an alignment of personal values to those of the project to be followed by specific training.
 Special attention will be given to factors as diversity, expertise and social inclusion.
 The objective will be to select volunteers fully committed to the project, who wish to have a unique story to tell their relatives or future employers and capable of fully grasping the concept of diversity when the time comes to serve and interact with the public, athletes and other members of the workforce.

 Volunteer recruiting will be extensively advertised through various channels of communication..

-Rio 2016 Organizing Committee will design a ticketing and promotion policy that will guarantee not just that stadiums will be filled to capacity, but also access to the competition venues to all social strata and all Games clients.
-The ticketing program will be broadly announced through several channels of communication.
-A large network of distribution and flexible service hours will make Games tickets easily available to all, in an organized and fair manner, with full credibility.
+The Rio 2016 Organising Committee has designed a ticketing and promotion policy that will guarantee not just that stadiums will be filled to capacity, but also access to the competition venues to all parts of society and all Games clients.
+A multi-phase domestic ticketing programme encompassing draws, direct online sales and direct box office sales serves Brazilian residents.
+An international ticketing programme in partnership with over 60 Authorised Ticket Resellers and distributors worldwide serves the general public outside of Brazil.
+During Games time, a large distribution network and flexible service hours will make Games tickets easily available to all, in an organised and fair manner, with full credibility.